Skip to main content

 Still on the sloppy side, yes, but I am pleased with the way the Army Painter Red Tone Quickwash has gone on and settled into the many folds and crevasses of the first 14 Minden Austrian hussars.
 It helps define the many complicated areas of their uniforms.
 Miles of buttons and braid across the chests and pelisses anyone?

-Applied carefully with a #6 round brush, an added benefit is that the wash also made helped to made the Bergundy undercoat richer.
+Applied carefully with a #6 round brush, an added benefit is that the wash also made helped to made the bergundy undercoat richer.
 The plan moving forward is to carefully damp-brush plain old red onto the upper areas of arms, thighs, busby bags, and saddlecloths where light would hit while allowing the lowlights to show elsewhere, hopefully giving these exquisite figures their due.

 And speaking of Nadasdy, his trumpeter and several horses arrived a couple of days ago, along with a mounted Croat officer, from Minden Miniatures!
 I'll probably include them in the next batch of 14 hussars down the road in the late summer or early fall depending on how these proceed and the start of the fall semester/term when the university cranks back into action come mid-August.

 But I still have about a month and a half before then, so let's not talk about that just yet!
-It's a sunny. very pleasant Saturday here in the Grand Duchy, and besides some video production, I'm actually looking forward to some mowing outside late this afternoon and again in the early evening.
+It's a sunny, very pleasant Saturday here in the Grand Duchy, and besides some video production, I'm actually looking forward to mowing outside late this afternoon and again in the early evening.

 But, I digress!